yacineMTB/talk/README.md

 ## Running the whole package
 - Change the `config.json` to point to `record_audio.sh` to listen from mic or `sample_audio.sh` for bundled audio examples
 - If `record_audio.sh` is selected, make sure `sox` package is install in your system.
 You can install it `apt install sox libsox-fmt-all`
+- Read the code!
+Figure out which button you'll have to press to initiate the response reflex and have the bot respond
 - `npm run start`

 ## Contributing